paulfrische/mode.nvim/README.md

 -- activate
 require('mode').on('Debugging')

--- deactivate when finish debugging require('mode').on('Debugging')
+-- deactivate when finished with debugging require('mode').on('Debugging')
 ```
 This plugin is: